cmdruid/core-cmd/README.md

-  clipath    : string    // Path to your bitcoin-cli (if not available in PATH). confpath   : string    // Path to your bitcoin.conf file (if exists). datapath   : string    // Path to your bitcoin data directory. network    : string    // Network to use (default is regetest). params     : string[]  // Additional params to use when starting bitcoind.
+  clipath    : string    // Path to your bitcoin-cli (if not available in PATH). confpath   : string    // Path to your bitcoin.conf file (if exists). datapath   : string    // Path to your bitcoin data directory. isolated   : boolean   // Starts bitcoind with random ports so it doesn't conflict. network    : string    // Network to use (default is regetest). params     : string[]  // Additional params to use when starting bitcoind.
 } = {}